tytydraco/yessleep/out/I_survived_a_cult.md

 “Yeah dummy cmon let’s go.”
 I say shuffling him into the prayer hall that was right next to Father Williams room.

 Father Williams took my sister into his room and I knew I needed to stop it as soon as he closed the door I told Caleb to stay put and that I would be right back.
-I went the boot and started banging on it.
+I went to the door and started knocking on it.
 Father Williams opened it a crack just to let his head out.

 “Austin I told you that me and your sister need privacy for our chat.”
 He said annoyed